edgar/manager-README/README.md

 # My Manager README

-Hi, I'm Edgar, as your manager, I look forward to getting to know you more through conversations and interactions.
+Hola, I'm Edgar, as your manager, I look forward to getting to know you more through conversations and interactions.
 To give you a head start in knowing me I'd like to share my management style, philosophy, expectations and some information about myself.

 This is a living document, which will change.
 Please let me know if you have any feedback on how to make this more useful to you and the team.